-Applying to the EU Settlement Scheme is completely free, and the Home Office’s aim is to make it as simple and straightforward as possible.
-All you need to do is complete a three-step application with a laptop, tablet or mobile device to prove your identity, confirm you live in the UK and declare any criminal convictions.
+Applying to the EU Settlement Scheme is free, and the Home Office’s aim is to make it as simple and straightforward as possible.
+All you need to do is complete a three-step application with a laptop or mobile device to prove your identity, confirm you live in the UK and declare any criminal convictions.
 Once you are granted ‘pre-settled’ or ‘settled status’ you will be able to work in the UK, use the NHS for free as you do now, continue studying, access public funds if you’re eligible for them and travel in and out of the UK.
-The guide to completing your application is available in 26 different languages.
+See guidance.

 The UK government have confirmed that EU students starting University in England in 2020/2021 will still be eligible for home student fees and financial support for the duration of their course, provided they meet the residency requirement.
-EU nationals who start a higher education course in England in the 2020/21 academic year will remain eligible for undergraduate and postgraduate financial support, Advanced Learner Loans as well as FE and apprenticeships support, whether a deal for leaving the EU is in place or not.
+EU nationals who start a higher education course in England in the 2020/21 academic year will remain eligible for undergraduate and postgraduate financial support, Advanced Learner Loans as well as FE and apprenticeships support.

 If you are granted ‘pre-settled status’ this will allow you to stay in the UK until you are able to apply for ‘settled status’.
-You can then apply to change this to ‘settled status’ once you have five years continuous residence.
+You can then apply to change this to ‘settled status’ once you have 5 years' continuous residence.
 Once you have ‘settled status’, you’ll be able to remain in the UK indefinitely.
-If you start living in the UK by 31 December 2020 (or by the date the UK leaves the EU without a deal) and have lived in the UK for a continuous 5 year period you’ll usually be granted ‘settled status’.
+If you started living in the UK before 31 December 2020 and have lived in the UK for a continuous 5 year period you’ll usually be granted ‘settled status’.

-There is expected to be a new immigration system from 1 January 2021.
-Anyone intending to come to the UK from January 2021 will need to apply under the relevant category of the immigration rules in place at that time.
+On 1 January 2021 the UK implemented a points-based immigration system that prioritises skills and talent over where a person comes from.
+Anyone intending to come to the UK from January 2021 will need to apply under the relevant category of the immigration rules.

-If you do not know what action to take in relation to Brexit and your immigration status, you can use the government’s online tool which can be found here.
+If you do not know what action to take in relation to your immigration status, use the government’s online tool.